prototypefund/Digital_Bargeld-docs/core/api-wire.rst

   Return a list of transactions made from or to the exchange.

   Incoming transactions must contain a valid reserve public key.
-If a bank transaction does not conform to the right syntax, the wire gatway must not report it to the exchange, and send funds back to the sender if possible.
+If a bank transaction does not conform to the right syntax, the wire gateway must not report it to the exchange, and send funds back to the sender if possible.

   The bank account of the exchange is determined via the base URL and/or the